“Life is a shipwreck, but we must not forget to sing in the lifeboats.”

 reducing the impact on momma earth

 - Peace starts within ~ if I want to have a more peaceful and fun holiday season, I have to take darn good care of myself from the inside out.
-It’s a marathon not a sprint, so take good care and it will be a lot easier for you and those around you!
+And wow does this take on a new meaning this year!
+While some things may be less stressful if we don’t have a big crowd this year, in other ways it could mean more planning and engineering to make it all work.
+Whatever it is, remember it’s a marathon not a sprint, so take good care and it will be a lot easier for you and those around you!
 Read my post about personal energy conservation for the holidays.

 - Forgiveness is a great gift ~ (mostly a gift to yourself) This time of year can often bring up wounds and resentments from the past.
 There’s an emphasis on family and some folks would rather not think about Christmas’ past.
+Hey, not being able to gather together safely could be helpful to some folks, but keeping resentments isn’t good for you.
 Listen to Green Diva Meg & Weenie Greenie Julie Bond Genovese in this excellent episode of GD Spirit Pub about forgiveness.

 - Regift ~ seems like a cardinal sin or something, but honestly, we just have way too much stuff and there’s no reason to generate more stuff!
 I have jewelry to pass down to my girls, or books or special things from my mother and grandmother that have infinitely more meaning to them than anything I could buy at the store (well almost anything).

-- Buy local ~ I rarely go into a shopping mall EVER, but I have not stepped foot in a mall between Thanksgiving and New Years in many years now.
+- Buy local ~ I rarely go into a shopping mall EVER, and this year i loathe the thought even more.
+I’m proud to say that I have not stepped foot in a mall between Thanksgiving and New Years in many years now.
 I have my favorite local shops I go to for the few gifts I don’t make or regift.
 I am fortunate that I live an an extremely cool little town and I enjoy visiting the store owners and sharing my dollars with them, especially during the holiday season.

-- Stick to healthy routines ~ it’s a wonderful season to visit with friends and family and attend all those fun parties, but it’s not necessary to toss out all your healthy ways (or become the super annoying vegan drag at the party).
+- Stick to healthy routines ~ OK.
+This one is more about eating well when we gather at parties with tons of holiday feasting, so… keep it in mind for next year?
+It’s a wonderful season to visit with friends and family and attend all those fun parties, but it’s not necessary to toss out all your healthy ways (or become the super annoying vegan drag at the party).
 There are a lot of ways to maintain balance even if your friends and family are not.
 Here’s a fun Green Divas Foodie-Philes featuring Jerry James Stone about how he has a healthy vegan/vegetarian holiday season:

 - Gratitude & giving always works ~ even if your family sucks and the world seems bleak for you this season, I bet there is someone who has it worse off than you.
-Get your gratitude on and go out there and be generous with your time, love, kindness, energy, whatever you have to give.
+Get your gratitude on and get creative with safe ways to be generous with your time, love, kindness, energy, whatever you have to give.
 You don’t have to spend money to give amazing gifts, and nothing gets me out of a funk like helping someone who has less.
 Read my post from last year on how to Be the Light during the holidays.

 Please check out our YouTube channel to see our short, sometimes inspirational, funny and useful 1 GD Minute videos with inspiring messages, recipes and DIY tutorials.
 Here’s a recent one…